zhaohuabing/hugo_blog/content/post/2018-05-07-cryptocurrency_week1_cryptographic_hash_function.markdown

 **Definition:**

 A hash function H is hiding if:
-when a secret value R is chosen from a highly spread-out distribution that, then given the hash result of *H( R\|X)*, it is infeasible to find X.  \| means concatenation of two strings.
+when a secret value R is chosen from a highly spread-out distribution that, then given the hash result of *H( R/|X)*, it is infeasible to find X.  /| means concatenation of two strings.

 **The Problem We Want to Solve:**